Edward Beard: Tenure

 During Beard's tenure he served on the Education, Labor, Aging, and Veterans' Affairs committees.
 The Blue Collar Caucus was founded by Beard and ten other representatives in 1977, but it was dissolved on February 2, 1979.
 Beard was among the 31 congressmembers who called for Bert Lance, director of the Office of Management and Budget, to resign in response to Lance's banking and financial affairs.

 Pastore did not attend a testimonial dinner by Beard on March 8, 1975.
 Beard sent a letter to Pastore in which he called Pastore stupid, but later sent a letter expressing regret a week later.
-Beard also sent negative letters to Governor Philip Noel, Liuentenat Governor J. Joseph Garrahy, and Democratic Chair Charles Reilly.
+Beard also sent negative letters to Governor Philip Noel, Lieutenant Governor J. Joseph Garrahy, and Democratic Chair Charles Reilly.
 In 1977, Beard announced that he would not use testimonials to raise funds for himself.

 Jay Solomon, the administrator of the General Services Administration (GSA), met with Beard in September 1978 to discuss using Beard as an undercover agent to investigate fraud by painting contractors in the GSA.
 Beard was a candidate due to his history as a house painter.
 However, Beard had to focus on his reelection campaign and Solomon hired a team of inspectors.

 Beard endorsed Frank Church during the 1976 Democratic Party presidential primaries.
 Five U.S. representatives, including Beard, launched a draft effort in 1979 to have Ted Kennedy run for the Democratic nomination in the 1980 presidential election.
 Beard announced on August 7, 1979, that he would run as a favorite son in Rhode Island's presidential primary on behalf of Kennedy if Kennedy did not run himself and filed his candidacy with the Federal Election Commission on August 23.